NASADatanauts/Space-Apps-CH/Guides/OnsiteGuide.md

 - Leverage **space data** (NASA, ESA, Copernicus, Swiss open data)
 - Solve **real-world challenges** for Zurich and Switzerland
 - Build **prototypes, dashboards, models, or apps** in just 48 hours
 - Collaborate with an amazing international and local community
+- Think beyond what is possible, be creative,  inspire the next generation to come and explore space.

 ## 💬 Communication